grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* Maybe all you need to do is remove the 'up' like: climbed into the control room, rather than: climbed up to the control room
 * [ ] make sure Shakes is fully informed of the sub with the ram when it chases them towards the depot --- he needs to know about it to fully report on it later
 * [ ] make sure Shakes knows that Owen is the reason the sub with the ram is after them
-* [ ] does Shakes insist on being referred to as "Captain Shakes"?
 * [ ] Consider removing parts where Percy second-guesses herself.
 	* Hard to say: on the one hand it contributes the tension by having her doubt the outcome of her decisions
 	* On the other, you could have Hemi do the questioning (gently) and have Percy be insistent that she's right.